-The technology is based on two main elements: one is the microchip capable of injecting a genetic load into cells, and the other is the genetic load itself, which changes the function of cells by repairing them.
+The technology is based on two main elements: one is the microchip capable of injecting a genetic load into cells, and the other is the genetic load itself, which changes the function of the cells by repairing them.

 Here is a video that illustrates how the system works:

-The reprogramming factors are conveyed inside the cells by “intense and targeted electric fields, through tiny nanochannels”.
-In other words, the chip is placed on the skin and with a simple touch an electric current structures the microchannels inside the tissues: through these channels DNA or RNA is then sent which begins to give a new identity and a new function to the cells.
+The reprogramming factors are conveyed inside the cells by "intense and targeted electric fields, through tiny nanochannels".
+In other words, the chip is placed on the skin and with a simple touch an electric current structures the microchannels inside the tissues: DNA or RNA is then sent through these channels which begins to give a new identity and a new function to the cells.
 "It takes a fraction of a second: you touch the microchip on the affected area, then you remove it and the reprogramming process begins."

 Not only with the skin: it works with all fabrics

 In a second set of experiments, the researchers used the device to turn skin cells into brain cells that helped repair the affected area (the middle cerebral artery), and within a few weeks the rats' brains were up and running again. .

 I understand that you seem impossible to imagine, but it is a REAL research and it has a huge effectiveness rate, around 98%.
 On the other hand, transfection methods are already being used, but the current use of viruses is very invasive and can cause serious side effects.